Vacuum Forming

 Bleed

 The tendency of some plastics to lose color when exposed to water or certain solvents.
-It also refers to the unwanted migration of materials to the surface of plastic or into adjacent materials.
+It also refers to the spread of a printed color beyond its intended boundary.

 Blister